fras2560/sudoku/README.md

 sudoku
 ======

-Trying out some graph theory ideas by applying to sudoke
+Trying out some graph theory ideas by applying to sudoku